suhay/paylocity-take-home/README.md

 #### Acceptance Criteria

 - Add a button to unlock the benefit values
-- Allow the `employeeCost`, `spouseCost`, `dependentCost`, and `premiumScheduleMonths` to be change
+- Allow the `employeeCost`, `spouseCost`, `dependentCost`, and `premiumScheduleMonths` to be changed
 - We want to be able to set the default `payPeriodsPerYear` all employees will use, unless given a specific pay period
-- When te values are changed and saved, the list of employees should update to use the new values
+- When the values are changed and saved, the list of employees should update to use the new values
+- Values should be saved in cents to prevent decimal and rounding errors

 ### Single Employee View

 `GET /company/:companyId/employee/:employeeId`

 As a benefits director, I want to be able to see an employee's specific circumstance when it comes to their benefits, cost, and number of dependents.
-Private data should only be seen while looking at a specific employee.
+Private data should only be seen while looking at a specific employee's profile.

 ```json
 {